 C10.05.
 Voting by proxy or by absentee ballot shall not be permitted.

 C10.06.
-All actions approved by the congregation shall be by majority vote of those voting members present and voting, except as otherwise provided in this constitution or by state law.
+All actions approved by this congregation shall be by majority vote of those voting members present and voting, except as otherwise provided in this constitution or by state law.

 C10.07.
-Robert’s Rules of Order, latest edition, shall govern parliamentary procedure of all meetings of this congregation.C
+Robert’s Rules of Order, latest edition, shall govern parliamentary procedure of all meetings of this congregation.

+C10.08.
+This congregation may hold meetings by remote communication, including electronically and by telephone conference, as long as there is an opportunity for simultaneous aural communication.
+To the extent permitted by state law, notice of all meetings may be provided electronically.

 CHAPTER 11.
 OFFICERS